DUI Defense Lawyers in Troy

 - The driver's criminal history

-Drivers may be found guilty of the lesser, but still serious, charge of Driving While Ability Impaired (DWAI) if they have a BAC above .05 but below .08.
+Drivers may be found guilty of a lesser, but still serious, charge of Driving While Ability Impaired (DWAI) if they have a BAC above .05 but below .08.
+Potential penalties for impaired driving could include:

 New York is a "zero tolerance" state for underage drinking and driving.
 A driver under 21 whose BAC is below the legal limit for DWAI can still face penalties.
 Underage drivers who are not charged with DWI or DWAI, but who have a BAC over .02, will be referred to the Department of Motor Vehicles for administrative discipline.
 While this is not a crime, it still carries serious license ramifications.